 4. General Discussion

 The current study found that YouTubers seem to be an invaluable tool for children in terms of their provision of entertainment, information, social acceptance and experience.
 These provisions were valued irrespective of whether YouTubers’ content explicitly features marketing or not.
-Most children were attuned to the persuasive intent of techniques used in influencer marketing, and although most had skeptical attitudes towards this content, many were more forgiving and trusting of their favorite YouTubers.
+Most children were attuned to the persuasive intent of techniques used in influencer marketing, and although most had sceptical attitudes towards this content, many were more forgiving and trusting of their favorite YouTubers.
 In fact, favorite YouTubers were accepted for endorsing products for financial gain, rendering advertising disclosures largely insignificant.
 Most children felt that HFSS products marketed in this way would likely be effective but felt that they were able to resist

 Despite suggestions from previous research that children will talk less in a group setting due to peer pressure [69], children in the current study appeared relaxed and were comfortable challenging each other’s viewpoints of influencer marketing.
 However, the study did have some limitations.
 Firstly, to avoid children becoming bored, children were only shown the marketing content from the original video.
 This focused attention on marketing is not how this content is viewed in real life where it is typically embedded in non-commercial content [97].
-Relatedly, it is possible that demand characteristics (e.g., attention drawn to advertising through interviewer questioning) may have impacted children’s responses leading them to be more focused on the persuasive intent of the content rather than their enjoyment of content itself.[51]
+Relatedly, it is possible that demand characteristics (e.g., attention drawn to advertising through interviewer questioning) may have impacted children’s responses leading them to be more focused on the persuasive intent of the content rather than their enjoyment of content itself.
+Therefore the findings from this study are in regard to children’s overt attitudes and projections of their vulnerability to marketing.
+Indeed, previous research shows that children under 12 are unlikely to spontaneously apply this knowledge when confronted with engaging and entertaining marketing [51].
 Secondly, not all of the children liked Nutella and so these children may have underestimated their understanding of marketing impact.
 Thirdly, children’s previous liking of the YouTuber was not measured, and as discovered in the analysis, likely affected responses [98].
 Children were encouraged to discuss previous experiences of food marketing by their favorite YouTubers to mitigate this issue.

 The aim of this qualitative research was to provide novel insight into children’s attitudes and understanding of influencer marketing of HFSS products through social media.
 In order to draw generalizable conclusions, future research should adopt quantitative research methods to empirically assess whether children’s attitudes towards and understanding of this marketing impacts eating-related behaviors.
 Future qualitative research could explore how children perceive influencer marketing of healthier foods, for which there is a lack of evidence of impact [23].
 Research could also explore how food and beverage cues which are not explicitly declared as advertising are received by children, which is how most food cues are presented in YouTuber videos [14].